-To lead the promotion of economic, enterprise, and innovation and entrepreneurship ecosystem development to support Dublin City's economy through managing, leading and collaborating in policy, projects, research, & events Pillars of Economic Development Pillar 1 Human Development Objectives 1.1.
-Support all to engage in the Dublin City economy and seek to identify and address barriers to participation1.2.
-Encourage the creation of quality and inclusive employment opportunities and skills development Pillar 2 Placemaking & Clusters Objectives 2.1.
+To lead the promotion of economic, enterprise, and innovation and entrepreneurship ecosystem development to support Dublin City's economy through managing, leading and collaborating in policy, projects, research, & events

+Pillars of Economic Development Pillar 1 Human Development Objectives Support all to engage in the Dublin City economy and seek to identify and address barriers to participation Encourage the creation of quality and inclusive employment opportunities and skills development Pillar 2 Placemaking & Clusters Objectives 2.1.
 Support the creation and development of placemaking initiatives that enhance Dublin City, its economy and ecosystem as a place to live, work, learn and start or develop an enterprise in 2.2.
 Identify and enable cluster development in key economic and enterprise sectors Pillar 3 Promotion & Investment Objectives 3.1.
-Promote and brand Dublin as an attractive, unique, proactive place and economy to work, cluster, invest, and to start or develop an enterprise in3.2.
-Highlight and support international and local investment opportunities through stakeholder collaboration and dissemination of key economic information Pillar 4 Innovation & Transformation Objectives 4.1.
-Enhance the ecosystem and city economy through developing supports, encouraging collaboration, promoting Dublin as a testbed and supporting new approaches and transitions such as the social economy, digitalisation and the transition to a low carbon, circular economy 4.2.
-Monitor the ecosystem, economy and the macroeconomic environment in order to identify and seek to address and support current and future challenges and opportunities Pillars & Objectives - UN SDGs Alignment UN SDGs Alignment 4 QUALITY 8 DECENT WORK AND 9 MOUSTRY, INNOVATION 10 REDUCED 10 INSULATION 11 AND COMMUNITIES 12 RESPONSIBLE AND COMMUNITIES Implementation: The strategy will be implemented by the EDO via Annual Action Plans 3 Introduction Dublin City is an ancient, unique and modern day European capital city.
-For centuries, Dublin has played a leading role in Ireland as a centre for trade, culture and economic development which continues today.
-The city is home to 554,554 residents while almost 1.4 million residents live in the wider county1.
-Furthermore, each day, the population of the city and county increases significantly as thousands of people commute to work2 from the greater Dublin area or further afield3.
-In this regard, 762,800 people representing over 30% of the national workforce, are employed within Dublin City and County4.
-Featuring a young, diverse and highly educated workforce, Dublin is the location of many of the world's leading technology companies including Google, Meta, Twitter, Microsoft, HP and Dell5, as well as the most popular location for company start-ups in Ireland6.
+Promote and brand Dublin as an attractive, unique, proactive place and economy to work, cluster, invest, and to start or develop an enterprise in 3.2.
+Support international and local investment opportunities through stakeholder collaboration and dissemination of key economic information Pillar 4 Innovation & Transformation Objectives 4.1.
+Enhance the ecosystem and city economy through developing supports, encouraging collaboration, promoting Dublin as a testbed and supporting new approaches and transitions such as the social economy, digitalisation and the transition to a low carbon, green, circular economy 4.2.
+Monitor the ecosystem, economy, macroeconomic and policy environment in order to identify and seek to address and support current and future challenges and opportunities Pillars & Objectives - UN SDGs Alignment UN SDGs Alignment 4 CULATIVE 8 DECENT WORK AND PAULISTIC INVOLUTION 10 REDUCED 11 SUSTAINABLE CITES 12 RESPONSIBLE COMMUNITIES AND DIVERSA RECULUE: 10 INCOLUMNTIES AND COMMUNITIES AND COMMUNIT Implementation: The strategy will be implemented by the EDO via Annual Action Plans